One on One

 Lesson four: The Local Church

-Individual discipleship training begins here in lesson six and continues on until the completion of lesson ten.
+Individual discipleship training begins here in lesson five and continues on until the completion of lesson nine.
 No additional training classes are necessary as the discipler personally teaches the disciple to become a discipler.
 Each discipling relationship ends when the disciple is discipling!